ml-archive/Serpent/README.md

 ### Getting started

-Serializable supports Primitive types, Enum, NSURL, other Serializables, and Arrays of all of the aforementioned types.
+Serializable supports Primitive types, Enum, NSURL, UIColor, other Serializables, and Arrays of all of the aforementioned types.
 Your variable declarations can have a default value or be optional.

 Primitive types do not need to have an explicit type, if Swift is able to infer it normally. `var name: String = ""` works just as well as `var name = ""`.
 Optionals will of course need an explicit type.